 Technological Innovation in Colorimetry

-Until recently, identification of analytes had been constrained to a laboratory setting, requiring expensive equipment and trained staff to prepare and interpret the chemical analyses.
+Until recently, the identification of analytes had been constrained to a laboratory setting, requiring expensive equipment and trained staff to prepare and interpret the chemical analyses.
 As a result, field applications needing on-demand chemical testing – such as the detection of explosives – must rely on heavy instruments with power requirements and extension cords.

 Along with her team of researchers, Holmes is looking to change that.
 She has been working on developing portable, deployable solutions within the colorimetric array space – solutions that have implications for the hemp and cannabis industries as well.

-“I decided to pursue a technology that everybody knows - inkjet printing.
+“I decided to pursue a technology that everybody knows – inkjet printing.
 You can go to any office supply store and buy one,” says Holmes.
-“You can make a very specific formulation so that the consistency, the thickness, and the viscosity is just like the ink that you use in your printer cartridge.
+“You can make a very specific formulation so that the consistency, the thickness, and the viscosity are just like the ink that you use in your printer cartridge.
 Once we achieved that, we were able to inject our sensors into empty ink cartridges, put them in the printer, and print the arrays.”

 While a seemingly simple process, “it took a lot of manpower, a lot of hours, and a lot of money to get it down to that simple technology.
 Now, the arrays can be easily printed on a piece of paper and depending on the application, you get to custom-pick what kinds of sensors are deposited on the paper,” says Holmes.